CokkocZateki/EvE-Fitting-Bot/README.md

 ```

 * You may want to edit `start.script.js` if you are not using port 80.
-* It is strongly recommanded to use an HTTPS proxy in front of your server or configure HTTPS (check "https\_ppk" and "https\_cert" configuration values).
+* It is strongly recommanded to use an HTTPS proxy in front of your server or configure HTTPS (check `https_ppk` and `https_cert` configuration values).
   * **Warning**: HTTPS server has not been tested and may not work, at all.